stfc/PSyclone/doc/developer_guide/psyir_backends.rst

 The current proposed solution is create a 2-phase generation workflow where a domain-specific PSyIR is first lowered to a language-level version of the PSyIR and then processed by the Visitor to generate the target language.
-The language-level PSyIR it is still the same IR but restricted to the subset of Nodes that have a direct translation into target language concepts.
+The language-level PSyIR is still the same IR but restricted to the subset of Nodes that have a direct translation into target language concepts.

 .. image:: 2level_psyir.png

 Using the language backends to generate the PSy-layer code is still under development and not used by PSyclone by default.
-However, it can be triggered manually by some PSyclone examples to inform its development, these are:
+However, it is triggered manually by some PSyclone examples to inform its development, these are:

 - gocean/eg8